 Figure 2.
-The PCA biplot of the physical parameters in the fish showing the loading of each parameter (arrows) and the scores of each fish (points).
+The PCA biplot of the physical parameters (fork length (mm), total length (mm), total weight (g), liver weight (g) and gonad weight (g)) in the fish showing the loading of each parameter (arrows) and the scores of each fish (points).
 95% bivariate ellipses are given for both species.
 Principal component 1 (PC1) explains 87.7% of the variability in the physical variables while principal component 2 (PC2) explains 9.6%.
-Physical variables are indicated by the arrows.
-All parameters are positively correlated with PC1, with gonad weight being the variable most strongly associated with PC2.
-The bivariate ellipses differ between the species which shows that the correlations between the physical variables differ between them.
+Physical parameters are indicated by the arrows.
+All parameters are positively correlated with PC1, with gonad weight being the parameter most strongly associated with PC2.
+The bivariate ellipses differ between the species which shows that the correlations between the physical parameters differ between them.

 A PCA was completed using both YP and SMB with the points of each species represented by different symbol colours.
 The arrows represent the direction of increase; all the physical parameters increase in the same direction, which is expected for biometric features.
-The two species formed distinct groups on the PCA biplot, which indicate that the correlations between physical parameters in YP and SMB.
+The two species formed distinct groups on the PCA biplot, which indicate that the correlations between physical parameters differ in YP and SMB.
 SMB is grouped towards the right of YP, in the same increasing direction of all the physical parameters.
 This indicates that these features are greater in SMB than in YP.
-Tighter clustering and smaller ellipse of YP than the SMB shows that there is less variability in the physical parameters for YP.
-Likewise, the greater scatter of points along the gonad and liver weight arrows indicate that there is greater variability in those characteristics in SMB.
+The tighter clustering and smaller ellipse of YP compared to SMB shows that there is less variability in the physical parameters for YP.
+Conversely, the greater scatter of points along the gonad and liver weight arrows indicate that there is greater variability in those characteristics in SMB.
 For both species, there are a few points that fall out of the confidence ellipse, which all lie in the top-right corner of the clusters.
 These represent samples that have relatively larger gonad and liver weight compared to the rest of the physical parameters.
 For these influential values, the datapoints were referenced and kept in the data as they seemed biologically reasonable, rather than data entry errors.
-The different orientation of the ellipses for each species indicates that YP and SMB have different correlations between increasing gonad/liver weight and increasing size
+The different orientation of the ellipses for each species indicates that YP and SMB have different correlations between increasing gonad/liver weight and increasing size.

 PCA of fish size: separate analyses for each species